 Actual 45 mm size by Hans Frei, Basel.

-At Reverse.
-Lucerne coat-of-arms laying gently atop of the Suisse Cross, important symbol of of the canton’s forever faith and trust on the unity, strength and protection offered by being a fellowship member of the Suisse Confederacy.
+Heraldic blazon of Lucerne, flora ornate lineage of the Canton, over reverenced Cross, emblem insignia of canton’s forever faith and trust on the unity, strength and cohesive protection offered by, fellow kinship members of the Confederacy.

 Faithfully cradled by singularly flora lustrous laurel branch.
 Gratifying forest canton of the Old Confederacy.